TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 The 5 Pads has the following functions in Layouts 1, 3, and 4 (M S T Keys):
 [a][d]    Toggle Layers A B C or D with M1-M6->M19-M24, S1-S6->S19-S24, T1-T6->T19-T24
 [m][s][t] Move to Keys M, S or T Layout Pages

 Note: If the same Pad Key is pressed in its own Layout - for example press pad S when in the [S1] - [S24] keys layout, it will then ignore any assigned strings and use the Coded programmed action.
 Toggle it on/off by pressing the Pad once or twice.
 This applies for all three keysets M, S and T. The A,B,C,D indicator will change from white to orange when this option is On, and back to white when Off.
-For the set of S keys only: If the SDCard option is enabled, the orange A-D indicator will result in files stored on the SDCard being used when pressing [S1] to [S24].
+For the set of S keys only: If the SDCard option is enabled, the orange A-D indicator will result in files stored on the SDCard being used when pressing [S1] to [S24] - select which files with [Cf][Opt]5x then Red Pad [o] or use *sd*n.
+Note that even sending *sd*K, and then pressing [S1] with orange A will print the content of the plaintext LinkFile K01Link, pressing [S7] orange B, will show the contents file K07Link if these files exist on the SDCard.
 -----------------------------------------------------------------------------------------------------------------------
 Layout 3 - S Keys - [S1]-[S24] - Cycle through Layout 1 to 4 press [L1-L4]
 Layout 4 - T Keys - [T1]-[T24] - Cycle through Layout 1 to 4 press [L1-L4]